top of page

 Meet The Founder

-Central City Boxing & Barbell Inc. was founded by Dean Fay, a Springfield Police Officer and a native of Holyoke, MA.
-Dean grew up playing football, hockey, baseball, and boxing and later joined the military, where he discovered powerlifting.
+Central City Boxing & Barbell Inc. was founded by Dean Fay, a retired Springfield Police Officer and a US Army combat veteran.
+Dean grew up playing football, hockey, baseball, and boxing and later joined the US Army, where he discovered powerlifting.

 sports-wrestling-boxing-sport-4k-professional-background.jpg